Alokray007/Fakestore/Test-Setup.md

 npm install jest-html-reporter --save-dev
 ```

-Then, add the following configuration to your package.json under the jest key:
+Then, add the following configuration to your jest.config.js:

 ```json
 "jest": {